dennmuel/custom-packs/readme.md

 - Make a website for "Bachmannaids" (or remove the card)

 ## Farts with frank brutality
-Raw, uncurated collecting pond deck for random ideas from friends.
+Random collection deck for ideas from friends.

 ABC pack code: Yk1skE31V

 ## Bearded Pack
-Raw, uncurated beard-themed pack made by some friends and lovers of facial hair.
+Beard-themed pack made by some friends and lovers of facial hair.

 ABC pack code: 1nMOZB6wn

-TODO:
-- Show Fabian how bad his stupid cards work.
-- Fix Fabians stupid cards.